netrisai/docs/topology-management.rst

 Inventory Profiles
 ==================
 Inventory profiles allow security hardening of inventory devices.
-By default all traffic flow destined to switch/softgate is allowed.
+By default all traffic flow destined to switch/SoftGate is allowed.
-As soon as the inventory profile is attached to a device it denies all traffic destined to the device except netris-defined and user-defined custom flows.
+As soon as the inventory profile is attached to a device it denies all traffic destined to the device except Netris-defined and user-defined custom flows.
 Generated rules include:

 *  SSH from user defined subnets
 *  NTP from user defined ntp services